svandragt/daily-tasks/readme.md

 To add

 - [ ] Will add some way to refer to previous day's forms.
+- [ ] Might need a search if you're disciplined
 - [ ] frankenphp this

 # Setup